mendix/docs/content/en/docs/appstore/widgets/combobox.md

 ## 1 Introduction

 The [Combobox](https://marketplace.mendix.com/link/component/xxx) widget displays a list of options that users can select from.

+A typical combobox can look like this:

+{{< figure src="/attachments/appstore/widgets/combobox/combobox.png" alt="Combobox Example" >}}

 ### 1.1 Features